Rasoul77/promts/README.md

 estimated poses and suggest that depth-limited search presents the best overall performance.

 # Implementation
-The software is implemented in C/C++ and under ROS (Robot Operation System) and tested with ROS Hydro revision.
+The software is implemented in C/C++ and under ROS (Robot Operation System) and tested with ROS Hydro.
 The software uses the fast implementation of 3D convex hull estimation algorithm in Bullet Physics engine LinearMath.h header file.
 Thus, you have to install it on your linux distribution.
 For example, if your linux distribution is Ubuntu, you can install it using the following command line,